W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### Discuss an opportunity.

 Have a product you wish to discuss?
 I would relish the opportunity to hear about it.
-[Hit me on](mailto:hello@wailaw.me).
+[Hit me on hello@wailaw.me](mailto:hello@wailaw.me).

 ---